 Group II includes children who are an unremovable problem-physically (including sensory) and mentally handicapped children; for example: blind, weak-sighted, deaf, hard-of-hearing, epileptic, cerebral palsied, brain-damaged and autistic children.
-These children are and remain difficult to educate because of their unremovable handicaps.
+These children are and remain difficult to educate on the basis of their unremovable handicaps.